Research-Institute/David.Documentation/Infrastructure/Azure.md

  - Get the private IP of the manager through the Azure management portal:
    - (Resource Groups -> (group you created) -> docker-machine-vnet
    - Look for the network interface (manger-nic) and grab the IP Address off that interface.
- - Run the following command with the private IP:
+ - Run the following command with the private IP and copy the results.

 ```
 docker swarm init --advertise-addr <MANAGER-IP>:2376
 ```
- - Copy the resulting command

 - Provision the worker node(s)

 ```
 docker-machine create --driver azure --azure-subscription-id ${SUBSCRIPTION_ID} --azure-resource-group ${RESOURCE_GROUP} ${WORKER_NAME}
 ```